FelixSchwarz/mailqueue-runner/README.md

 ### Motivation / related software

-Many Web applications need to send emails.
-Usually this works by delivering the message to a real SMTP server.
-All is fine until that SMTP server is not reachable (e.g. network errors) or does not accept the message due to temporary errors (e.g. DNS failure, unable to verify the sender).
+Many web applications need to send emails.
+Usually this works by delivering the message to a real SMTP server which then distributes the messages to remote mailservers all over the net (well, mostly Gmail these days ;-).
+All is fine until your SMTP server is not reachable (e.g. network errors) or does not accept the message due to temporary errors (e.g. DNS failure, unable to verify the sender).

-This codes implements a (persistent) message queue and provides a script which help sending emails reliably (assuming you have sufficiently free disk space).
+"mailqueue-runner" implements a (persistent) message queue and provides a script which helps sending emails reliably (assuming you have sufficiently free disk space).

 [repoze.sendmail](https://github.com/repoze/repoze.sendmail) is similar and a solid piece of software.
 I wrote yet another library because I wanted